 Install Vivaldi Snapshot (Optional)

-Alternatively, developers and testers who want to preview upcoming features can install the snapshot build.
-However, this version receives frequent updates and may contain experimental features or bugs.
-Use the snapshot build only for testing and development purposes, not for banking, important work, or daily browsing tasks that require stability:
+Developers and testers who want to preview upcoming features can install the snapshot build instead.
+This version receives frequent updates and may contain experimental changes or bugs:

 sudo apt install vivaldi-snapshot